oliverphilcox/ChempyMulti/README.md

 # ChempyMulti - Multi-Star Bayesian Inference with Chempy
-This is an updated version of the [*Chempy*](http://github.com/jan-rybizki/Chempy) software, including yield table scoring as described in Philcox, Rybizki & Gutke (2018, *ApJ*, [arXiv](https://arxiv.org/abs/1712.05686)), and multi-star Bayesian inference as described in Philcox & Rybizki (2019, submitted to *ApJ*).
+This is an updated version of the [*Chempy*](http://github.com/jan-rybizki/Chempy) software, including yield table scoring as described in Philcox, Rybizki & Gutke (2018, *ApJ*, [arXiv](https://arxiv.org/abs/1712.05686)), and multi-star Bayesian inference as described in Philcox & Rybizki (2019, submitted to *ApJ*, [arXiv](https://arxiv.org/abs/1909.00812)).
 This replaces the [*ChempyScoring*](https://github.com/oliverphilcox/ChempyScoring) package.

 *Chempy* is a flexible one-zone open-box chemical evolution model, incorporating abundance fitting and stellar feedback calculations.
 We provide routines for parameter optimization for simulations and observational data and yield table scoring.

 ## Tutorials
 We provide the following tutorials on basic *Chempy* usage as well as yield table scoring and multi-parameter inference:
 - [Inferring Galactic Parameters using Chemical Abundances from Multiple Stars](https://github.com/oliverphilcox/ChempyMulti/blob/master/Multi-Star%20Inference%20with%20Chempy%20-%20Tutorial.ipynb).
 This includes description of the new *Chempy* routines to compute the ISM abundances at any given simulation time, as well as a detailed guide to running Hamiltonian Monte Carlo inference using *Chempy*, neural networks and PyMC3 for mock or observational data.
-Analysis is based on the Philcox & Rybizki (2019, submitted to *ApJ*) paper.
+Analysis is based on the Philcox & Rybizki (2019, submitted to *ApJ*, [arXiv](https://arxiv.org/abs/1909.00812)) paper.
 - [Scoring Yield Tables and Choosing Parameters for Hydrodynamical Simulations using Proto-solar Abundances](https://github.com/oliverphilcox/ChempyMulti/blob/master/Scoring%20%26%20Parameter%20Choice%20Tutorial.ipynb).
 This describes how to score yield tables based on the MCMC methods of Philcox, Rybizki & Gutke (2018, *ApJ*, [arXiv](https://arxiv.org/abs/1712.05686)), including discussion of the neural network implementation and adding new yield tables to *Chempy*.
 - [General *Chempy* Tutorials](https://github.com/jan-rybizki/Chempy/tree/master/tutorials).
 These describe the basic functionality of *Chempy* including running the simulation, performing inference using MCMC and producing SSP enrichment tables for hydrodynamical simulations.
 This is based on the Rybizki et al. (2017, *A&A*, [arXiv](https://arxiv.org/abs/1702.08729)) paper.